-When touching the Soft key, the unit shuts down but is not isolated from power supply.
+When touching the soft key, the unit shuts down but is not isolated from power supply.
 Therefore, live current is still present in the unit.
 For your safety, disconnect electrical power supply to the unit before servicing or making any electrical connections to avoid possible electric shock hazard.
 Failure to do so can cause serious injury, or death.

-- When shutting down using the soft key, the appliance will not react to any heat demand.
-However, the basic appliance protection functions (such as frost protection, etc.) remain active - In addition, the arrow soft keys are no longer illuminated, and the soft key lighting is dimmed keys and touching the O soft key.
+- When shutting down using the key, the appliance will not react to any heat demand.
+However, the basic appliance protection functions (such as frost protection, etc.) remain active. - In addition, the arrow soft keys are no longer illuminated, and the soft key lighting is dimmed.